 Participation in board member associations are beneficial to the board.
-The board shall maintain an active membership in the Nebraska Association of School Boards and in organizations the board determines will be of benefit to the board and the school district.
+The board shall maintain an active membership in the Nebraska Association of School Boards (NASB) and the Nebraska Rural Community Schools Association (NRCSA) and in organizations the board determines will be of benefit to the board and the school district.